 Performance Database Takeoff and Landing Data (TOLD)

 Additionally, the optional TOLD feature for the Citation Excel/XLS includes a Load Emergency Return function.
-In the event the aircraft requires an immediate return to the departure airport, pilots have the option to select Load Emergency Return on the touchscreen controller to automatically load landing data.
-Optional SurfaceWatch complements TOLD calculations by providing visual and aural notifications that are designed to help prevent pilots from taking off or landing on the wrong runway or on a runway that is too short or on a taxiway.
+If the aircraft requires an immediate return to the departure airport, pilots can select Load Emergency Return on the touchscreen controller to automatically load landing data.
+Optional SurfaceWatch complements TOLD calculations by providing visual and aural notifications designed to help prevent pilots from taking off or landing on the wrong runway or on a runway that is too short or on a taxiway.

 Since some airports require a steeper glide path angle on approach due to obstacles, terrain, or ordinances, Steep Approach gives the G5000 the ability to fly these unique angles.
 While on approach to these airports, this feature also stops unnecessary alerts from the terrain awareness and warning system (TAWS).

 Stabilized Approach provides aural announcements to notify the crew of unstable conditions during an approach to landing.
-The alert is looking at speed, flaps, gear, lateral deviation, vertical deviation, and descent speed.
+The alert looks at speed, flaps, gear, lateral deviation, vertical deviation, and descent speed.

 Reactive Wind shear